lucpaoli/notes/docs/Flash UROP/theory.md

 ### The Rachford-Rice equation

-The Rachford-Rice equation has at most one solution for \(\beta\) that guaranties all $x_i, y_i$ are positive.
+The Rachford-Rice equation has at most one solution for $\beta$ that guaranties all $x_i, y_i$ are positive.
 It is easy and efficient to use a step limited Newton-Raphson method to solve this, as the derivative is easy to obtain analytically.

 $$\sum_i \frac{z_i(K_i-1)}{1+\beta(K_i-1)} = 0$$
 $$